Safety

 air-purifying respirator

-A form of PPE with an air-purifying filter, cartridge, or canister that removes specific air contaminants.
+APR.
+A form of personal protective equipment with an air-purifying filter, cartridge, or canister that removes specific air contaminants.
 Air-purifying respirators pass ambient air through the air-purifying element.

 asphyxiating hazards